virtusize/virtusize.github.io/source/integration-guide/order-confirmation.rst

         // When the size is not understandable by customers, like:
         size: "2148"
         // Then the sizeAlias can be use to specify what the customer will see for
-        // this product in his purchase history the next time they open the widget:
+        // this product in their purchase history the next time they open the widget:
         sizeAlias: "Large"

 url